Benjamin-Crawford/Benjamin-Crawford/README.md

 Hi I'm Benjamin Crawford!

-I'm currently a fourth year Electrical Engineering Student at the University of California, San Diego.

-I'm interested in Machine Learning and Digital Signal Processing.
+University of California, San Diego Jacobs School of Engineering Class of 2021 Bachelor of Science, Electrical Engineering; Depth in Machine Learning and Digital Signal Processing